 Boquete is a lovely mountain town located in the western portion of Panama.
 It’s a popular destination for hiking, coffee, and good restaurants.
-Lots of people retire to here for the cool air and you’ll find a city filled with great food.
+Lots of people retire to here for the temperate air, and you’ll find a city filled with great food.
 I ate the best meals of my trip in this town.
-Throw in some amazing mountain hikes, a strawberry ice cream shop, and cheap local food, and well, Boquete might be touristy but it’s not overrated.
+Throw in some amazing mountain hikes, a strawberry ice cream shop, and cheap local food, and, well, Boquete might be touristy but it’s not overrated.

-- Hostel Prices: Hostels in the city costs between $10-12 USD for a dorm room.
-Private rooms in hostels begin at $30 USD per night.
+- Hostel Prices: Hostels in the city costs between $10-15 USD for a dorm room.
+Private rooms in hostels begin at $33 USD per night for a double room.

 - Average Cost of Food: Local stalls will cost around $2-3 USD and will get you chicken, rice, and beans.
 Western restaurants will cost between $7-10 USD.
 For a nice meal with wine, expect to pay around $30-40 USD.
 Top restaurants include The Rock, Sugar and Spice, and the Panamonte.

 - Transportation Costs: Taxis in the city cost about $5.
 Buses around the area cost $1.

 Money Saving Tips

 - Eat at the local stands - Meals at local food stalls cost between $3-4 USD.
 You’ll get rice, chicken, beans, and maybe another side, plus a drink.
 I didn’t love the food in Panama but at the price they had, it made eating very cheap.

 - Walk around town - The town is so small that everything is walkable.
 Avoid taking the taxis unless you are in a rush somewhere.